floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ### Kibana: Tenant Configuration

 By default, Search Guard offers two default tenants for each user, Global and Private.
-The Global tenant is shared between all users and uses the Dashboards/Kibana index as configured in `kibana.yml`.
+The Global tenant is shared between all users and uses the Kibana index as configured in `kibana.yml`.
 Thus, all dashboards and visualizations that have been created prior to installing multi tenancy can be found in this tenant.

 The Private tenant is meant as a user's private space, thus is not shared.